MilliFX/App/docs/getting-started.md

 Before starting the app, packages needs to be built.
 > yarn build

-If you've updated any packag, rerun `yarn build` to see the latest changes.
+Note: If you've updated any packag, rerun `yarn build` to see the latest changes.

 ### Start The App